nikkilr88/egghead-asciicasts/angular-2-fundamentals/lessons/angular-2-using-events-and-refs.md

 <input #myInput type="text">
 <button (click)="onClick(myInput.value)">Click me!</button>
 ```
 I'll say value, and then log out that value.
-When I hit save now, the myInput is here.
-We're getting the value off the input which is passed in a handler, and then logged out in the console.
-If I type in here and click the button, you'll see that `type` is logged out.
+When I hit save now, the `myInput` is here.
+We're getting the value off the `input` which is passed in a handler, and then logged out in the console.
+If I type in here and click the `button`, you'll see that `type` is logged out.

 **simple-form.component.ts**
 ``` javascript